JaD33Z/Ez-Cost-Chef-App/README.md

 DISH COST AND SELLING PRICE PAGE: Enter the name of your newly created dish and it will return total food cost of completed dish and it's menu price.
 Your dish, it's ingredients, cost and price will be entered into the database.

-VIEW INVENTORY OPTIONS - Dropdown Tab: At any time you can view what is currently in your system.
+VIEW INVENTORY OPTIONS: Dropdown Tab: At any time you can view what is currently in your system.

 MENU ITEMS: View a list of all Dish-Names currently on the Menu with their selling price.